Mural Conservation and Restoration services

 Repairing a Mural at the Sulgrave Regency

 National Agricultural Center Hall of Fame

 This extraordinary mural had to be cut into four pieces to be moved to its new location in Bonner Springs, Kansas.
 Van Witt Fine Art Conservation was on hand to put it back together.

 The Allegory of Tulsa

-This 15 foot mural had been rolled up in a warehouse for decades.
-VWFA was tasked to clean and restore the mural of years of accumulation of airborne grime, old adhesive, and discolored varnish on the verso.
+This 15-foot mural had been rolled up in a warehouse for decades.
+Van Witt Fine Art Conservation was tasked to clean and restore the mural from years of accumulated airborne grime, old adhesive and discolored varnish on the verso.